Patient Welfare Schemes

 - Melam Masala - Patients have to apply directly.
 Application forms are provided from Thiruvalla office every second Saturday.

-- Two NGOs working at RCC help poor patients for treatment, daily supportive care, food, rehabilitation of the family, transportation, vocational rehabilitation etc. Every year, on an average 1,200 patients are benefited.
+- Two NGOs working at RCC help poor patients for treatment, daily supportive care, food, rehabilitation of the family, transportation, vocational rehabilitation etc. On an average 1,200 patients are benefited annually.

 - Home care service by NGOs.
-Those patients undergoing palliative care belonging to Trivandrum within a radius of 70 KM are benefited.
-A team consisting of a doctor, nurse, and social worker visit the home of the patient and give necessary care as well as other support.
+Palliative care services are delivered to patients belonging to 70 KM radius in Thiruvananthapuram.
+A team consisting of a doctor, nurse, and social worker visit patients and give necessary care as well as other support.

 - Indian Cancer Society : In collaboration with HDFC Asset Management Co.
 Ltd this scheme provides funds for the treatment of curable cancers in low income group patients.
-Patients have to report with a copy of ration card, income certificate from Tahsildar and a photograph of the patient.
+Doctors identify the patients.
+Patients have to report with a copy of ration card, aadhaar card, income certificate from Tahsildar a photograph of the patient and a photo in CD.
 Financial assistance will cover cost of all aspects of treatment, including tests, nutrition, surgery, radiation, chemotherapy and prosthesis.
 Not eligible for pay ward facility.
 Eligible amount for one patient is Rs.
-One lakh.
+4,00000/-.
 Credit can be opened only after the sanction letter is received.

 - Aasandha Insurance for Male Patients:Every Maldives patient will have to bring a reference letter from Aasandha Insurance Co.
 On some occasions reference letter can sent though SMS or e-mail.
 Only after receipt of the reference, can credit be opened.
-Maximum credit for one year is Rs.3 lakh.
+Maximum credit for one year is Rs.3,00000/-.
 Credit eligibility for one reference letter is Rs.
-One lakh.
+Rs.
+1,00000/-.